tgoodbody/caRlo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of caRlo is to sample, generate statistics, and plot outputs
+The goal of `caRlo` is to perform monte carlo sampling simulations, calculate statistics on sample iterations, bootstrap statistics, and visualize statistical outputs.

 ## Installation